JohnAltman1/JohnA-CMOR-438-Spring-2025/Unsupervised Learning/SVD Compression/README.md

 ## Dataset

 The SVD technique is applied to two png images of flags taken from https://hampusborgos.github.io/country-flags/.
-I chose flags becasue they provided a good range of image types, from super simple bicolor flags to ones with detailed designs on them.
+I chose flags for my images because they provided a good range of image types, from super simple bicolor flags to ones with detailed designs on them.
 With both I can properly show the strengths and weaknesses of singular value decomposition.
 One last note about this data is that the images are RGB, so there is effectivly 3 matricies representing each image.

 ## Reproducing Results